Professor of Surgery, University of Khartoum, Khartoum, Sudan.

 and research, and it is the only WHO Collaborating Centre on Mycetoma.

-high volume researcher in mycetoma, has published and presented extensively his
+He is a high volume researcher in mycetoma, has published and presented

-original research in mycetoma has become a world reference.
-He published more
+extensively his original research in mycetoma has become a world reference.
+He

-than 230 peer-reviewed articles and edited a book on mycetoma and many
+published more than 230 peer-reviewed articles and edited a book on mycetoma

-textbooks' chapters, booklets and clinical guidelines in a number of themes in
+and many textbooks' chapters, booklets and clinical guidelines in a number of

-the first of its kind in the country.
-Having always been conscious of monetary
+kind in the country.
+Having always been conscious of monetary constraints and the

-worth millions of dollars despite the meagre resources in his work environment
+establishments worth millions of dollars despite the meagre resources in his

 medical education, he is actively involved in teaching and organising national